josh-thurston/easyBEATS/README.md

 ## Notes
-I have only tested metricbeat, packetbeat, and filebeat.
-Your mileage may vary on the others.
+Tested with metricbeat, packetbeat, and filebeat.
+Others may work but have not been tested.

 File an issue if you run into a problem or have a question.
-I'm happy to help!